+STATUS: DRAFT

+The guidelines outlined in this document are under discussion and subject to change

 Guidelines for Images on the CERN Document Server

 The following guidelines are intended for writers, editors, photographers, picture editors and web editors contributing images to the CERN Document Server at CERN.

 Treat every image as a separate entity.
-Every image should be accompanied by enough information for historian in the future to understand what it shows.
+Every image should be accompanied by enough information for a historian in the future to understand what it shows.

 Images

-High resolution – [fix a minium?]
+High resolution – [fix a minimum?]

-Add up to five images to a collection.
-Do not add more than five images to a single collection.
-The five images should be different – the same subject from different angles, for example, or a collection of images on a theme.
+Add images to a collection.
+The images should be different – the same subject from different angles, for example, or a collection of images on a theme.

 Photographers should select only their best images – those that most accurately and most aesthetically portray the subject.
+As a general rule, a few good images is better than an exhaustive collection from every conceivable angle.

 Title